 Private Real Estate: Valuations and Sale Price Comparison Report 2016 results

-categories: Indexes, Americas, Stockholm, Sweden, Amsterdam, Netherlands, Montreal, Canada, Asset Allocation and Asset Liability Management, Investing (Investment Management), Performance Analysis, Risk Management, London, United Kingdom, Toronto, Canada, Asset Owners, Alternatives, Cheshire, UK, Zurich, Switzerland, Australia, Fixed Income, Multi-Asset Class, Real Estate Indexes, Tokyo, Japan, Research Paper, Real Estate, Frankfurt, Germany, Paris, France, Oxford, United Kingdom, Milan, Italy, Geneva, Switzerland, Johannesburg, South Africa, Victoria, Canada, Den Haag, Netherlands, Monaco, France, Hamburg, Germany, Venice, Italy, Utrecht, Netherlands, Brighton, United Kingdom, Osaka, Japan, Nagoya, Japan, Asset Managers (Quant or Fundamental), Rotterdam, Netherlands, Berlin, Germany, REID Bryan, Real Estate Products & Services
+categories: Indexes, Americas, Stockholm, Sweden, Amsterdam, Netherlands, Montreal, Canada, Asset Allocation and Asset Liability Management, Investing (Investment Management), Performance Analysis, Risk Management, London, United Kingdom, Toronto, Canada, Asset Owners, Alternatives, Cheshire, UK, Zurich, Switzerland, Australia, Fixed Income, Multi-Asset Class, Real Estate Indexes, Tokyo, Japan, Research Paper, Real Estate, Frankfurt, Germany, Paris, France, Oxford, United Kingdom, Milan, Italy, Geneva, Switzerland, Johannesburg, South Africa, Victoria, Canada, Den Haag, Netherlands, Monaco, France, Hamburg, Germany, Venice, Italy, Utrecht, Netherlands, Brighton, United Kingdom, Osaka, Japan, Nagoya, Japan, Asset Managers (Quant or Fundamental), Rotterdam, Netherlands, Berlin, Germany, REID Bryan, Real Estate Products & Services, general

 For mainstream financial asset classes, investment performance measurement is based on transaction prices.
 In contrast, direct real estate is well known for being an illiquid and heterogeneous asset class, making the establishment of purely price-based indexes problematic.